department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.immunization-notes.md

   - 293104008 Adverse reaction to component of vaccine product
     - 2667000 Absent
     - 410516002 Known absent
-- Update-and-Expunge - immunizations no longer fed to with VIA need to have their `.status` changed to `#entered-in-error`
+- Implement  [Update-and-Expunge](background.html#entered-in-error) - immunizations no longer fed to with VIA need to have their `.status` changed to `#entered-in-error`